-- (c) Includes appropriate measures in its due diligence processes for all its vendors and outsourced relationships (irrespective of whether they meet the requirements under s.
-54 of the Act); - (d) Will set up a programme of training for relevant employees to ensure that there is a high-level understanding of the risks of slavery and human trafficking; and - (e) Maintains whistleblowing arrangements.
+- (d) Provides a programme of training for relevant employees to ensure that there is a high-level understanding of the risks of slavery and human trafficking; and - (e) Maintains whistleblowing arrangements.

-SIEL also adheres to the responsible business practices prescribed in the company's Code of Conduct.
+SIEL also adheres to the responsible business practices prescribed in the corporate Code of Conduct.